sqlxpert/stay-stopped-aws-rds-aurora/README.md

   are still essential.

 - It's important to start a database before its maintenance window and leave it running, once in a while.
-This tool _might_ stop a database before a maintenance operation can begin.
+This tool _might_ stop a database right before accumulated maintenance can begin.

 ## Quick Start